ayan20985/ayan20985.github.io/_projects/2023-07-18-general-purpose-control-box.md

 layout: page
 image:
   thumbnail: /assets/thumbnails/control box drawing.png
+tagg:
+  - "this project has been completed, #357683"
 ---
 Ever since the 3D printer was finished we were stuck with a mess of wires, let's make a housing for all the electronics.
 Making it general purpose would allow me to use the electronics easily for other projects too.